YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 We get the lowest latency if the application renders a new frame in response right in time for the monitor to show it.
 And we get the highest latency when the application finishes rendering a new frame *just* missing the monitor deadline, having to wait one extra repaint cycle for the pixel colors to change.

-In the example above, the dots are spread over 7--8&nbsp;ms, which is about equal to the ~6.94&nbsp;ms refresh cycle of my 144&nbsp;Hz monitor.
+In the example above, the dots are spread over 7--8 ms, which is about equal to the ~6.94 ms refresh cycle of my 144 Hz monitor.

 High outliers in the dots, or a larger spread, indicate lag or slowness of the application under test: some key presses are taking longer than others to process.